-If you’re looking to get lighter on your feet through exercise, cycling is a great option to consider.
+If you’re looking to get lighter on your feet through exercise, cycling an doing pelvic floor strong is a great option to consider.
 Cycling has a bunch of health benefits but in this article, we’re going to focus solely on how you can cut down on excessive fat.
 Remember, losing weight isn’t just losing fat.
 Weight could also include muscle mass that you may not necessarily want to lose too much of.

 Before we get started, it’s important to understand that this process will only truly work out if you enjoy what you’re doing.
 You won’t see results unless you’re fully committed to the sport of cycling.